This post is sponsored by Acorn Influence. While I have been compensated for this, all opinions remain my own.

 1. Rest when you can.
 I know this sounds crazy.
 The baby will be a non-sleeping, eating machine.
 I know that if I don’t rest when she’s resting, then I’m more likely to snack and that isn’t going to be my best decision.
 Also the more rest you get, the better you’ll feel, and your body’s metabolism will work better if you’re well-rested (or better rested.)

 2. Start out slowly…walking.
 I really want to sign up for a 5k, but I also need to listen to my body.
 I’ve been maintaining regular (light) exercise, and I’m hoping that I can pick up the light exercise once I have my doctor’s approval.
 Also walking is beneficial for baby AND me!
-I can take her in the stroller (I have an infant car seat adapter for our jogging stroller) and a great neighborhood for walking.
+I can take her in the stroller through a great neighborhood for walking.
+Speaking of strollers, I do need to get a new stroller for her at some point, although I’ve seen many people opting for 3 in 1 travel systems instead of traditional strollers.

 3. Drink a LOT of water.
 So much water you feel like you’re going to float away.
 I’ve upped my water intake anyway the past 9 months, but I know I’m going to want to reach for the caffeine during my sleep deprived days, and I have to remain strong.
 Caffeine is not going to help me.